How To Stop Loving A Narcissist, Break The Spell, & Move On

 Why Is It Hard to Leave a Narcissist?

-• The cycle of abuse and love bombing that many narcissists engage in, where they alternate between being loving and affectionate and being emotionally abusive and manipulative, can make their victims trauma-bonded with them.
+• Trauma-bonding: The cycle of abuse and love bombing that many narcissists engage in, where they alternate between being loving and affectionate and being emotionally abusive and manipulative, can make their victims trauma-bonded with them.

-• Leaving a narcissist can be terrifying because of their nature of rage, retaliation, and a twisted sense of justice.
+• Fear: Leaving a narcissist can be terrifying because of their nature of rage, retaliation, and a twisted sense of justice.
 This fear can keep victims trapped in the relationship.

 Can a Narcissist Change?

-Moreover, treatment for NPD often involves a combination of therapy (specifically cognitive-behavioral therapy or CBT) and medication, and even then, progress may be slow and limited.
+• Treatment for NPD often involves a combination of therapy (specifically cognitive-behavioral therapy or CBT) and medication, and even then, progress may be slow and limited.

 In fact, some experts believe that attempting to change a narcissist can actually make them worse.